Louis Dewis: International recognition

-Although he concentrated on his art only in the last 30 years of his life, he was already well known in France and Belgium – and beyond – for his high profile in the clothing industry – and for his civic and charitable activities, which he began in the 1890s, when he was still in his 20s.
+Although he concentrated on his art only in the last 30 years of his life, he was already well known in France and Belgium – and beyond – for his high profile in the clothing industry – and his civic and charitable activities.

 He served as the president of an organization in the South of France that worked in the interests of the suffering population of Belgium – and refugees from that country – during the Great War.
 He gained international attention for publicly urging the French government to treat Belgians with less suspicion (as potential German collaborators) and more compassion.

-His efforts on behalf of his Belgian countrymen were recognized by the French Republic with the Grande Médaille de la Reconnaissance française (Grand Medal of French Gratitude).
-France named him a Chevalier de la Légion d’Honneur for his accomplishments in business in 1914, and again as a Chevalier in 1932 for "more than 30 years of artistic practice."
+His efforts on behalf of his Belgian countrymen during WWI were recognized by the French Republic with the Grande Médaille de la Reconnaissance française (Grand Medal of French Gratitude).

+In 1932, France named him a Chevalier de la Légion d’Honneur for "more than 30 years of artistic practice."

 He was named an Officier d'Académie (Silver Palms) in 1912, when he was still painting as an amateur, and he was named Officier de l'Instruction Publique (Golden Palms) in 1922, three years after relocating to Paris.
-He also received the Médaille de la Société d'Instruction et d'Education Populaire (Medal of the Society of Instruction and Public Education).

 Belgium awarded him the King Albert Medal and named him a Knight of the Order of Leopold II.

 Tunisia made him an Officer of the Order of Glory.

 His art was included in multiple Salons – taking a prize in 1930 – and it received the high honor of being chosen for Paris' Exposition Internationale des Arts et Techniques dans la Vie Moderne (1937).

 What critics judged to be one of his most beautiful canvases, Vue de Bruges (View of Bruges), was purchased by the French Republic for the Palace of the League of Nations in Geneva, Switzerland.

 Dewis was a Lauréat of the Société des Artistes Français, an associate member of the Société Nationale des Beaux-Arts, a founding member of the Salon des Tuileries and of the Société des peintres du Paris moderne and of the Société royale des beaux-arts of Belgium, among others.